 Walk deep into the rich Amazonian rainforest for a rendezvous with exotic wildlife.
-The forests are home to three-toed sloths, jaguars, macaws, hoatzins, capuchin monkeys and anacondas, and that’s just the beginning.
+The forest is home to three-toed sloths, macaws, hoatzins, capuchin monkeys and anacondas, and that’s just the beginning.
 Aqua’s expert guides are well-versed in spotting animals through the camouflage and helping you get a close-up look at the variety of species which inhabit the region.

-3. Fish for Piranha in the Amazon River
+3. Fish for Piranhas in the Amazon River

 5. Swim in the Lap of Nature

-The calm waters of Lake Clavero are ideal for a refreshing swim, while you watch villagers paddle in their traditional dugout canoes and pink and grey river dolphins frolicking around you and schools of fish brushing past your legs.
+The calm waters of Lake Clavero are ideal for a refreshing swim, while you watch villagers paddle in their traditional dugout canoes.
+You might find pink and grey river dolphins frolicking around you and schools of fish brushing past your legs.
 It can be scary to take the first dive in but the waters are perfectly safe.

-The Aria Amazon and Aqua Nera offer three, four- and seven-night cruise on the Peruvian Amazon that manages to fit all of the major highlights of the Peruvian Amazon and the Pacaya-Samiria National Reserve in an action-packed itinerary.
+The Aria Amazon and Aqua Nera offer three, four- and seven-night cruises on the Peruvian Amazon that manage to fit all of the major highlights of the Peruvian Amazon and the Pacaya-Samiria National Reserve in an action-packed itinerary.
 Check the dates for your next adventure here.

 Check the dates for your next adventure here.